Emmanuel-chukwudi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This will display the number of lines that contain the pattern “bin” in the file /etc/passwd
+This will display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd